Why static SAST benchmarks rot, and what quarterly rotation fixes

 A frozen benchmark measures memorization as much as analysis.
 Here's the failure mode, and how rotating the corpus on a seed keeps scores honest without breaking comparability.

 Publish a benchmark once and leave it still, and it starts decaying the moment anyone looks at it.
-Not because the code goes stale — because the answers leak into the world around it.
+The code doesn’t go stale.
+The answers do, because they leak into the world around it.

 The failure mode